sjgutta/campus-lease-backend/README.md

-# campus-lease-backend
+# CampusLease Backend
+This repository contains the backend that connects to the CampusLease database.
+It contains models for each table and an API for submissions and fetching listings.

+## Steps
-This is the backend web server for CampusLease.
-This is a DSO 462 project by Sajan Gutta and Max Friedman.
-The backend is built using Flask and MySQL.
+This is a backend created for Sajan Gutta and Max Friedman's DSO 462 project.